 There are three NCEA qualifications – Level 1, Level 2 and Level 3.

 - For students to be awarded NCEA Level 2 they must achieve 80 credits, 60 of which must be from Level 2 standards.
-There are no literacy or numeracy requirements for this qualification.
+The Level 1 literacy or numeracy requirements must be met to gain Level 2.

 - For students to be awarded NCEA Level 3 they must achieve 80 credits, 60 of which must be from Level 3 standards.
-There are no literacy or numeracy requirements for this qualification, although there are Level 2 literacy and Level 1 numeracy requirements for entry to degree courses at universities and polytechnics.
+The Level 1 literacy and numeracy requirements must be met for this qualification.

 To qualify to study for a degree course at a New Zealand university or other tertiary course provider such as a polytechnic you will need at least: